 Your sales funnel is a vehicle for transforming your website traffic into leads and then into customers for your business.
 It’s a very intentional way of using content to sell for you.
 And it’s up to you to choose what type of vehicle you want your potential customers to take that journey in – a broken-down Chevy with ripped seats and no air conditioning, a luxury Rolls Royce with the red carpet rolled out, or maybe a seafoam green mini cooper convertible.
 It’s completely up to you to customize your potential customer’s experience – but the outcome depends on you making that decision.

 Your sales funnel is basically the journey a new lead (email subscriber) takes from being completely new to you and your business/brand to becoming a customer.

-By thinking of it this way, we can design every point along the experience to intentionally move prospects towards becoming a happy and delighted customer.
+By thinking of it this way, we can design every point along the experience to intentionally move prospects towards becoming happy and delighted customers.

 This post is going to teach you how to build your sales funnel content so that your passive funnel becomes your most reliable, effective sales and marketing tool (basically a 24-7 salesperson who does the work for you and you don’t have to pay).
 Heck yes!